Andor

 Andor is exactly the kind of Star Wars story that I like.

 This is the exact style of Star Wars I originally fell in love with back in 1977.
 It’s rooted in the same choices that made me a Star Wars kid instead of a Star Trek kid.
-This is the hard-used, hand-built, heavy equipment look of Star Wars, that lived-in and beat-down feeling, that has always appealed to me much more then the clean, high fantasy, Apple store Magician versions that dominates the Prequels era ever has.
+This is the hard-used, hand-built, heavy equipment look of Star Wars, that lived-in and beat-down feeling, that has always appealed to me much more then the Prequel's clean high fantasy Apple store Magician version ever has.

 On top of all that, Andor is also a story that somehow gets new blood from an old stone, all while still being irrevocably intertwined with the same kind of social commentary that is just relevant today as it was then.
-That alone would be impressive, but this is happening while also being a riveting story of the early days of the Rebellion, as well as a thrilling space adventure, one that finally makes the Star Wars universe seem like an actual place for once, instead of Disney World’s Occupied Space-Paris Land.
+That alone would be impressive, but this is happening while also being a riveting story of the early days of the Rebellion, as well as a thrilling space adventure, one that finally makes the Star Wars universe seem like an actual place, as the last few years especially has made it seem more like Disney World’s Occupied Space-Paris Land.

 It’s fantastic.